zer0cache/matic-docs/docs/avail/how-tos/avail-quick-start.md

 Replace `value` and `APP_ID` with those you want to submit.

 Also, replace the mnemonic string with your own.
-The following script is to create an application key:
+The following script creates an application key:

 ```typescript

 const { ApiPromise, WsProvider, Keyring } = require('@polkadot/api');
 const {mnemonicGenerate, cryptoWaitReady } = require('@polkadot/util-crypto');